 During the 70's, Allah blessed Masjid Bilal's propagation efforts, which reached tens of thousands of Americans, including prominent city officials and some of the world's best-known celebrities, who attended our events.
 In 1974, Abdul Karim Hasan helped establish the State of California's first Muslim Prison Ministry program, becoming an official advisor to the Director of the California Department of Corrections, and was the first Muslim member of the State Advisory Committee for institutional religion (S.A.C.I.R.).

-During the 1980's, our building was demolished due to earthquake damage.
+During the 1980's, our masjid was demolished due to earthquake damage.
 That would begin our quest to rebuild a new religious, educational and business complex.
-The City of Los Angeles Department of Building and Safety approved a three-phase plan in 1999.
+The City of Los Angeles Department of Building and Safety approved a three-phase plan designed by Asad Khan of Langdon-Wilson International Architecture in 1999.

 Phase one was to build a state of the art educational facility.
 Construction would begin in 2000 and the Bilal Learning Center would take nearly 7 years to complete.
 The sixteen-classroom school building was completed in 2007, with the help of Saudi Arabia businessmen and women, Grants from the Islamic Development Bank of Saudi Arabia, Sheik Hajj Muhammad Dakhil and Family, Sister Dalal Muhtadi and Bilal Islamic Center members.

 The Bilal Learning Center building has become a bright beacon of light for the city of Los Angeles.
-It is now home for the Center for Advanced Learning (CAL), a public charter school that educates more than 300 students from the surrounding community grades Kindergarten through 5th.
+It is now home for the Center for Advanced Learning (CAL), a public charter school that educates more than 300 students annually from the surrounding community grades kindergarten through 5th.
 The school has become highly successful and a leading model for communities throughout Southern California.